Weather-Routing-Research/Weather-Routing-Research.github.io/_pages/about.md

 ---
 permalink: /
-title: "Mathematical optimization for a more efficient, safer and decarbonized maritime transport "
+title: "Mathematical optimization for a more efficient, safer and decarbonized maritime transport"
-excerpt: "Mathematical optimization for a more efficient, safer and decarbonized maritime transport "
+excerpt: "Mathematical optimization for a more efficient, safer and decarbonized maritime transport"
 author_profile: true
 redirect_from:
   - /about/